What is “Whelping”?

 The Reason for the WAG Center

 We opened this WAG Center to ease the burden on volunteers.
-Now, we can offer shifts at this new location, where the Can Do Canines Breeding Coordinator and two part-time Canine Nursery Assistants office.
+Now, we can offer shifts at this new location, where the Can Do Canines Breeding Coordinator and three part-time Canine Nursery Assistants office.
 Dozens of volunteers help care for the newborn puppies and their mamas.
 Due to the need for a sterilized environment, very few other visitors are allowed at the WAG Center, so it is not open to the public.

 The WAG Center is a temporary solution to our whelping needs while we move forward with an expansion project at our New Hope site.
 We plan to add on to the main facility and include a whelping center—along with other space needs (more offices, additional client apartments, etc.), with hopes of having construction completed in 2027.